 Prayer is a delight.
-It is like wiggling your toes in an icy spring on a hot summer day.
-It is like a drink of fresh cool water after an extended walk on a dusty trail.
+It is like wiggling your toes in a cool spring on a hot summer day.
+It is like a drink of fresh cool water after a long walk on a dusty trail.
 It is like the first glimpse of spring flowers after a long gray winter, or first sight of a loved one not seen in years.

 Prayer humbles my heart before God and energizes me for the day’s journey.
 Time spent with God reassures me that I can make it through the trials of life, joyfully.
 Through prayer I find the peace that passes all understanding.
 Through prayer my disappointments become an assurance from God that He is working all things out for my good.

 Prayer allows me the privilege of a glimpse through that heavenly portal into the throne room of God—into the place where God’s glory shines too bright for my human eyes—“a rare delight that is always revealing some new beauty.”

 © Joyce Powell